Inductees in Theater

 Inducted in 1966

-Mr. Dowling was born in Woonsocket as Joseph Nelson Goucher.
+Eddie Dowling, 1889-1976, was born in Woonsocket as Joseph Nelson Goucher.
 As the fourteenth of seventeen children, he used his Irish mother Bridgette's maiden name of Dowling during a brilliant Broadway career as actor, composer, producer and Pulitizer Prize-winning playwright.
 Dowling's work helped to bring the American stage to a new level of aesthetic maturity and international renown.
+Dowling sought the 1934 Democratic nomination for the United States Senate seat from Rhode Island.
 Read more >

 Inducted in 1980

-Mr. Fay was a well known local and national theatrical impresario, musician, and band leader.
-Noted and friend and partner of George M. Cohan, he boosted the careers of many theatrical hopefuls, including the late Eddie Dowling.
-Read more >
+Edward M. Fay, 1875-1964, was a well known local and national theatrical impresario, musician, and band leader.
+He was known as "the Dean of Rhode Island Showmen."
+A friend and partner of George M. Read more >

 Inducted in 1994